Post Office Small Saving Schemes in India

 It is a good investment option for senior citizens i.e.this scheme is available only to investors of the age of 55-60 years .The investment limit is Rs.15 lakhs and the tenure of the scheme is 5 years which is extendable to another 3 years.The Interest on Senior Citizen Saving Scheme is usually paid on quarterly basis.

-This is a government scheme so is considered as a reliable option for retirees and senior citizens.The interest on Senior Citizen Saving Scheme was 8.6% p.a. for first half of financial year 2016-17 which has been further reduced to 8.5% in the third quarter.
+This is a government scheme so is considered as a reliable option for retirees and senior citizens.The interest on Senior Citizen Saving Scheme was 8.6% p.a. for first half of financial year 2016-17 which was reduced to 8.5% in the second half.
+The SCSS interest rate has been further lowered by .01 percent and is now 8.4% only.

 Senior Citizen Savings Scheme qualifies for tax benefit U/s 80 C of Income tax act.You can open any number of accounts subject to maximum investment limit i.e.total amount all the accounts should not exceed the permissible amount.